© 2018-2023 - Macy’s Garage, Ltd.

 inspection, or recycle the old lamp sockets by simply soldering new wires onto them.
 New bulb

-sockets are available, but unless you thought to order them with your main harness, they won’t
+sockets are available, but unless you knew to order them with your main harness, they won’t be

 bottom line is to never throw away any old parts (wiring or otherwise) until the job is finished!